We have seven campuses located in Australia, plus an international campus in Rome, Italy.

 At ACU, you'll get to explore your subject with world-leading academics and researchers.

-Senior Lecturer, School of Allied Health
+Senior Lecturer, School of Behavioural and Health Sciences

 Dr Klaus Gebel's main research area is the relationship between built environments and physical activity.
 Dr Gebel has studied and worked at seven universities in three countries and has received multiple scholarships and awards.